Former LSU golfer Sam Burns sits atop Masters leaderboard after opening round

 AUGUSTA, GA - Former LSU golfer Sam Burns is tied for first at the Masters Tournament with defending champion Rory McIlroy at 5-under after shooting a 67 in the opening round on Thursday.

-In his fifth Masters appearance, Burns took advantage of the course’s longest holes, making birdie on all four par-5s.
+In his fifth Masters appearance, Burns took advantage of the course’s longest holes, making birdie or better on all four par-5s.

 He got under par early, draining an 11-foot eagle putt on the par-5 second.
 After dropping a shot on the seventh, he bounced back with a birdie on the par-5 eighth.